 Jerusalem was the scene of a unique encounter between people hailing from different Diaspora communities.
 The tension between them was clearly expressed on the institutional level; on the personal level, however, hostility was sometimes offset by positive contacts between individuals, including intercommunal marriages.

 Communication or, more precisely, the lack of a common language, was the first and most serious problem of intercommunal relations.
-Ashkenazic society spoke Yiddish, the Sephardim—Ladino, and the North African and Yemenite communities—different Arabic dialects.
+Ashkenazi society spoke Yiddish, the Sephardim spoke Ladino, and the North African and Yemenite communities spoke different Arabic dialects.
 There is varied evidence from the mid-nineteenth century that everyday contacts among members of different communities were conducted in Hebrew.
 Most Jewish women, however, had not studied any Hebrew.
 It is surely no accident that the earliest intercommunal marriages were of educated women who knew Hebrew.
-When an Ashkenazic man married a Sephardic women of more common origins, they had no common language.
+When an Ashkenazi man married a Sephardi women of more common origins, they had no common language.

 Intercommunal marriages provided a channel through which mutual influence could flow.
 Various customs trickled through from community to community, shattering established conventions and habits.
-This is confirmed by one of the most famous intercommunal matches in Jerusalem—that of Yehoshua Yellin (1843–1924), an Ashkenzi Jew, to Sarah, the daughter of Shelomo Yehezkel Yehudah, scion of an Iraqi-Jewish family.
-Yellin’s father-in-law stipulated two special conditions: his daughter would not shave her head, as the Ashkenazim used to do; and the young couple would live in his house so that the groom could learn his wife’s family customs and language.
+This is confirmed by one of the most famous intercommunal matches in Jerusalem: that of Yehoshua Yellin (1843–1924), an Ashkenzi Jew, to Sarah, the daughter of Shelomo Yehezkel Yehudah, scion of an Iraqi-Jewish family.
+Yellin’s father-in-law stipulated two special conditions: his daughter would not shave her head, as the Ashkenazim used to do, and the young couple would live in his house so that the groom could learn his wife’s family’s customs and language.
 From the second condition we learn that when Yehoshua Yellin married his wife they had literally no common language.
-By insisting that his daughter would not shave her head or move out of her home, but continue to live for the first phase of her marriage with her biological family, her father was essentially proposing that his young Ashkenazic son-in-law should adopt Sephardic customs.
+By insisting that his daughter would not shave her head or move out of her home, but rather would continue to live for the first phase of her marriage with her biological family, her father was essentially proposing that his young Ashkenazi son-in-law should adopt Sephardi customs.
 The magnificent wedding was tantamount to a declaration that intercommunal marriage was a respectable practice.

-Although the Jerusalem community as a whole was made up of many smaller communities, weddings in Jerusalem followed a common pattern, as was also evident in the design of the marriage contract (the ketubbah).
+Although the Jerusalem community as a whole was made up of many smaller communities, weddings in Jerusalem followed a common pattern, as was also evident in the design of the marriage contract (the Marriage document (in Aramaic) dictating husband's personal and financial obligations to his wife.ketubbah).
 The wealth of ceremonies associated with the wedding expressed not only the desire for entertainment in a city which generally lacked such opportunities, but also emotions directed at the bride and groom.
 Because of the puritanical nature of society and the fact that the bride and groom were almost completely unprepared for married life, the various stages of the ceremony employed a special language of symbols.
-After receiving the rabbinical blessings the bride and groom separately would visit the Western Wall: “According to Jerusalem custom … a groom and bride on their wedding day … would come to the Western Wall and offer there a prayer of thanks and ask for mercy concerning the future.”
+After receiving the rabbinical blessings, the bride and groom separately would visit the Western Wall: “According to Jerusalem custom … a groom and bride on their wedding day … would come to the Western Wall and offer there a prayer of thanks and ask for mercy concerning the future.”
 Jerusalem weddings were usually held on Friday afternoons so that the wedding feast could be combined with the Sabbath meal.

-The differences between various ethnic groups were clearly expressed in bridal costume.
-Ashkenazic brides wore the large white dektukh (sheet).
-Due to the perpetual mourning for the destruction of the Temple they were forbidden to adorn themselves in any way, even to wear floral wreaths.
+dektukh (sheet).
+Due to the perpetual mourning for the destruction of the Temple, they were forbidden to adorn themselves in any way, even to wear floral wreaths.
 Sephardic customs, however, were different: Sephardic brides dressed up and wore elaborate finery, stressing their sexuality.
-Bridal costume expressed the different communities’ attitudes to life, marriage and even to magic and sorcery.
+Bridal costume expressed the different communities’ attitudes to life, marriage, and even to magic and sorcery.

 Throughout the complex elements and moves that made up the wedding ceremony, some of which were meant for the bride alone, nowhere could the bride’s voice be heard.
 The circumstances surrounding the wedding ceremony, in all its phases, only reemphasized the bride’s female passivity: while of course present at the ceremony, she had no active part in any phase of it.

-Newly-married couples would often come to live with one or other of their parents (generally the groom’s), as was customary in traditional societies.
+Newly married couples would often come to live with one or other of their parents (generally the groom’s), as was customary in traditional societies.
 An apartment in the Old City generally consisted of a single room in which the whole family lived.
 Thus a bride coming to live with her husband could expect little if any privacy.
-As to intimate relations between husband and wife—our documentation is entirely silent on that subject.
-Nor does the responsa literature at all deal with the emotional aspect of conjugal relations.
+As to intimate relations between husband and wife, our documentation is entirely silent.
+Nor does the Halakhic decisions written by rabbinic authories in response to questions posed to them.responsa literature at all deal with the emotional aspect of conjugal relations.
 A change took place only when neighborhoods began to go up outside the walls of the Old City.
 For the first time, crowded rooms and communal courtyards were replaced by more spacious homes, permitting a lifestyle somewhat similar to that in the average European city.

 Drawings and photographs, as well as memoirs and diaries, have immortalized the image of the Jewish woman of Jerusalem.
 “In Jerusalem, women go about in white sheets, wrapped in them from head to foot.”
 The sheet enveloped and concealed a woman’s body and even face, as in the case of Muslim women, whose bodies and faces were concealed by their garb.
 Most Jewish women did not hide their faces.
 Wearing the sheet, like covering the head of married women, was obligatory for Jewish women.
 Jerusalem regulations decreed: “We have agreed with all force, by an overwhelming majority, and in fact unanimously, that no daughter of Israel, even elderly women, may walk in the market without a covering over the clothing (called lizar).”
 With the coming of the twentieth century some of the women cast off first the sheet and then the kerchief, even shortening the hems of their clothing until it became completely different.